 - Ability to work within a 24/7 operation

-As part of your application please upload a supporting statement detailing how you fit the essential criteria of this role.
+As part of your application please upload a supporting statement detailing how your skills and experience are relevent to this role.

 To assess your suitability for the role, you must demonstrate how you meet the key outcomes, accountabilities and competencies.
 To do this, you’ll need to refer the Family Profile, Role Profile and Competency Framework which can be found in the Recruitment Pack: Support Officer Recruitment Pack

 For an informal discussion about this position, please contact: Tom Smith at email@example.com or on 0300 300 4148